 Important Updates

-Recently Added Titles - UPDATED 14 October 2024
+Recently Added Titles - UPDATED 1 April 2025

-The October 2024 Recently Added Titles List is now available.
+The April 2025 Recently Added Titles List is now available.

 Please note: This list shows the most recent titles added to the collection at the Saint John Henry Newman Library.
 Please note that titles added may be published from various years and not limited to the current year.